-Forest Baptist Medical Center, we offer comprehensive programs to help patients with advanced forms of heart failure.
+Forest Baptist Medical Center, we offer comprehensive heart transplant programs to help patients with advanced forms of heart failure.
 Our Advanced Cardiac Care and Transplant Program includes a dedicated a team of highly trained specialists offering expert care for patients with severe forms of heart failure and require a heart transplant.
 Advanced Care for Heart Failure in